Clinical Pathology

 Compliance & Accreditation

-Data must be accurate, reliable, and actionable to ensure a safe and beneficial outcome for the patient.
-To ensure this, laboratories are required to adhere to Quality standards as prescribed by Federal and State law as well as Accrediting Organizations (AO) with deemed authority to act on behalf of the government.
-The standards include qualification of personnel who provide oversight on laboratory operations to the personnel performing the testing, to the processes used in testing.
+Test results must be accurate, reliable, and actionable to ensure a safe and beneficial outcome for the patient.
+To ensure this, laboratories are required to adhere to quality standards as prescribed by Federal and State law as well as Accrediting Organizations (AO) with deemed authority to act on behalf of the government.
+The standards include qualifications of laboratory personnel who provide oversight on clinical operations to the personnel performing the testing, to the processes used in testing.

-All Michigan Medicine Department of Pathology Laboratories is registered with The Centers for Medicare & Medicaid Services (CMS), under the U.S. govt.
-Department of Health and Human Services (HHS) and have certificates of compliance, accreditation or waiver.
-Additionally, Michigan Medicine Laboratories are accredited by the following agencies with deeming authority from HHS:
+All Michigan Medicine Department of Pathology Laboratories are registered with The Centers for Medicare & Medicaid Services (CMS) and have CLIA certificates of Compliance, Accreditation, Provider Performed Microscopy, or Waiver.
+Additionally, Michigan Medicine laboratories are accredited by the following agencies with deemed-status authority from CMS:

 • College of American Pathologists (CAP)